julianpistorius/jupyterlab_irods/README.md

 # jupyterlab_irods

+WARNING: This is not the latest version of the iRODS plugin.
+For the latest code: https://github.com/towicode/IJab

 IROD connection filemanager for jupyterlab.
 Contains both a backend server using python-irods and a frontend for managing content.

 Currently supports the following features: